pydanny/pydanny.github.com/posts/2012-07-16-july-la-open-source-recap.rst

 As for me, I continued my efforts started at DjangoCon Europe to refactor the Class_ Based_ Views_ documentation.
 I got in two pull requests and finally managed to badly teach myself how to use git rebase.

+.. note:: I also want to make it exceedingly clear that I'm not the only one working the CBV doc refactor.
+I'm just one of the fold.

 .. _Class: https://docs.djangoproject.com/en/dev/topics/class-based-views/
 .. _Based: https://docs.djangoproject.com/en/dev/ref/class-based-views/
 .. _Views: https://docs.djangoproject.com/en/dev/ref/class-based-views/mixins/